microsec/regulations/hrsz--all--ssl--EN.md

     Wildcard FQDNs are permitted only in case of DVCP and OVCP Certificates.
     The "Subject Alternative Names" extension shall not contain a Reserved IP Address or an Internal Name.
-    The "dNSName" field shall be in the "preferred name syntax", as specified in RFC 5280 [42], and thus shall not contain domain name containing underscore ("_") character.
+    The "dNSName" field shall be in the "preferred name syntax", as specified in IETF RFC 5280 [42], and thus shall not contain domain name containing underscore ("_") character.

 - CA/Browser Forum Organization Identifier "cabfOrganizationIdentifier" – OID: 2.23.140.3.1